CERTCC/trommel/README.md

 ```

 ## Notes
-TROMMEL has been tested using Python 2.7 on macOS Sierra and Kali Linux x86_64.
+TROMMEL has been tested using Python 2.7 on macOS Sierra and Kali Linux x86_64. <br />
+TROMMEL was written with the intent to help with identifying indicators that may contain vulnerabilities found in firmware of embedded devices.

 ## References